yuvrajsingh101280/30-days-js-challenge/day5/readme.md

 1. write a higher-order function that takes a function and a number and call the functions that many times.

-2. write a higher-order functiuon that takes two functions and a value, apples the first function to the values, and then applies the second function to the result.
+2. write a higher-order function that takes two functions and a value, apples the first function to the values, and then applies the second function to the result.